Hiwonder-docs/LanderPi/source/docs/12_Large_AI_Model_Course.md

 (1) To configure the network using the mobile app, you may refer to the tutorial of

-[LAN Mode Connection (Optional)]() in the LanderPi User Manual.
+[LAN Mode Connection (Optional)](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#anchor_1_4_2_2) in the LanderPi User Manual.

 (2) Connect to the robot via VNC and modify the network configuration files as described in

-[LAN Mode Connection]() in the section 4.
+[LAN Mode Connection](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#anchor_1_4_2_2) in the section 4.
 Development Environment Setup and Configuration of the LanderPi User Manual.

 **4. Grasp and Placement Calibration**

 Before starting the intelligent handling process, you need to adjust the grasping behavior to ensure accurate performance.
 If the robotic arm fails to pick up the colored blocks during the demo or operation, you can follow the steps below to perform grasp calibration.
 This allows you to adjust the pickup area using program commands.

 (1) Power on the robot and connect it to a remote control tool like VNC.
-For detail informations, please refer to [4.
-Development Environment Setup and Configuration]() in the user manual.
+For detail informations, please refer to [1.4 Development Environment Setup and Configuration](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#development-environment-setup-and-configuration) in the user manual.

 (2) On the Raspberry Pi desktop, double-click the icon <img src="../_static/media/chapter_12/section_4/media/image29.png" style="width:30px" class="common_img"/> to open the terminal, and enter the ROS2 development environment.